Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/BindingFlagsHelper.md

 A value representing whether static members should be included.
 Corresponds with Static.

 **allowNonPublicMembers**
 A value representing whether non-public members should be included.
-Corresponds with NonPublic.

-    If this value is ```null```, the default of the framework will be used.
+Corresponds with NonPublic.If this value is`null` , the default of the framework will be used.
 Also see DefaultBindingFlags.

 #### Returns